Negeri Sembilan: Ethnicity

-Negeri Sembilan has a collective population of 1,098,500 as of 2015; the ethnic composition consisting of Malays 622,000 (56.6%) (mostly are Minangkabau descent), other Bumiputras 20,700 (1.9%), Chinese 234,300 (21.3%), Indian 154,000 (14%), Others 4,200 (0.4%), and Non Citizens 63,300 (5.8%).
+Negeri Sembilan has a total population of 1,098,500 as of 2015; the ethnic composition consisting of 622,000 Malays (56.6%) (mostly are Minangkabau descent), 20,700 other Bumiputras (1.9%), 234,300 Chinese (21.3%), 154,000 Indian (14%), 4,200 Others (0.4%), and 63,300 non-citizens (5.8%).
 The state has the highest percentage of Indians when compared to other Malaysian states.
 Up until today the state is known as the strongholds of Adat Perpatih in Malaysia.

 Religion

 According to the 2010 census, the population of Negeri Sembilan is 60.3% Muslim, 21.2% Buddhist, 13.4% Hindu, 2.4% Christian, 1.1% of unknown affiliation, 0.8% non-religious, 0.5% Taoist or Chinese religion follower, and 0.3% of followers of other religions.

-Statistics from the 2010 Census indicate that 92.9% of the Chinese population in Negeri Sembilan is identified as Buddhists, with significant minority of adherents identifying as Christians (3.6%), Chinese folk religions (1.9%) and Muslims (0.8%).
+Statistics from the 2010 Census indicate that 92.9% of the Chinese population in Negeri Sembilan identify as Buddhists, with significant minority of adherents identifying as Christians (3.6%), practitioners of Chinese folk religions (1.9%) and Muslims (0.8%).
 The majority of the Indian population are Hindus (89.0%), with a significant minorities of numbers identifying as Christians (5.0%), Muslims (3.2%) and Buddhists (1.4%).
 The non-Malay Bumiputera community are predominantly Atheists (39.7%), with significant minorities identifying as Christians (28.3%) and Muslims (20.2%).
-All Malays are Muslims.
+All Malays are Muslims as defined by the Constitution of Malaysia.

 Languages

-Negeri Sembilan is a multiethnic state in which every ethnic group speaks their respective languages and dialects.
+Negeri Sembilan is a multiethnic state in which every ethnic group speak their respective languages and dialects.
 The Negeri Sembilanese people speak a unique variety of Malay known as Negeri Sembilan Malay or in their native language as Baso Nogoghi.
-It is not closely related to other varieties of Malay in Peninsular Malaysia but more closely related with Malay varieties spoken in neighbouring Sumatra especially varieties of Minangkabau.
+It is not closely related to other varieties of Malay in Peninsular Malaysia but is more closely related with Malay varieties spoken in neighbouring Sumatra especially varieties of Minangkabau.
 Besides Malays, the Chinese community also speak their languages and dialects.
 Orang Asli peoples like Temuans speak a language closely related to Malay.
 Standard Malay is widely used throughout the state.

 Tamil (mother tongue to Indian Tamils and Ceylon Tamils) is used as a lingua franca among the other minor Indian communities.
 Besides, a small number of Telugu, Malayalam and Punjabi exist in the towns of Negeri Sembilan.